mhinz/vim-startify/README.md

 _(Almost all visible features enabled.
 Colorscheme:
 [vim-janah](https://github.com/mhinz/vim-janah).)_

-## Gotchas

-The Vim 7.4.898 from macOS 10.12 (`/usr/bin/vim`) comes with a bug, that opens files with `readonly` set.
-Don't use this Vim from 3 years ago.
-Use homebrew or MacPorts to get a current version.

 ## Author and Feedback

 If you like my plugins, please star them on Github.
 It's a great way of getting